 Prevent Accidental Data Exposure

 Accidental data exposure covers a gamut of events from email mis-delivery to simply leaving sensitive documents on a printer.
-Security Awareness Training educates staff on the hygiene elements of security as well as the more technological ones.
+Security Awareness Training educates staff on the hygiene elements of staying safe online as well as the more technological ones.
 Employees and others are trained in good practices, such as keeping up with a clean desk policy and ensuring that they don’t share passwords.